Wicklow Walking Festival

 Registration:

-From the Resource Centre, you will be bussed to the beginning of your walk, which is in the valley of Glenmalure.
+From the Glenmalure Lodge, you will be transported by bus a short distance to the beginning of your walk.

-Route: The walk follows an old military road up through the valley to Table Mountain.
-Turning left here the trail crosses Camenabologue (750 m) and Cannow Mountain (712 m) and onto Lugnaquillia (925 m), the highest mountain in Leinster.
-The descent route takes us down via Carrigasleggaun Mountain (795 m) to Kelly’s Lough.
-From here we join a trail that takes us into Clohernagh Forest, where we link up with the Wicklow Way trail to finish the day at the lively Glenmalure Lodge.
+Route: Todays’ walk will boast some very beautiful views down the valley.
+The walk begins in the Baravore car park and takes us up through the Fraughan Rock Glen to Cannow Mountain (712 m) and onto Lugnaquilla, the highest mountain in Leinster (925 m).
+The descent route takes us down via Carrawaystick Mountain (728 m), into Clohernagh Forest where we link up with the Wicklow Way trail to finish the day at the lively Glenmalure Lodge.

 Sunday Walks